Job Prospects... At a glance

 |Bachelor of Chiropractic||Master of Osteopathy|

 The Master of Osteopathy costs around $24,000 over two years.
-Again, the total cost will be higher because students need to complete a bachelor’s degree before enrolling.
+Again, the total cost will be higher because students need to complete a Bachelor’s Degree in Applied Science(Human Biology) ($22,200 over three years) before enrolling.

 The StudyLink website provides general budget advice for students who are studying through polytechnics, and the Sorted website provides help with detailed budget planning.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy services website.